-Yes, he actually is able to throw the caiman around like a dog toy.
+I wish the cameraman did a better job of capturing the entire encounter, but watching him throw the caiman around like a dog toy is surreal to see.
 I’ve watched this probably 10 times now, I just can’t get over it.

 So if you asked me before this video how I felt about jaguars coming back to America, I may have said “Hell yeah, that would be sweet!”